aynik/proxy-lens/.github/README.md

 #### `.del(index: number, a?: A): ProxyLens<A, A>`

 Used to perform a deletion of a given array item by index.
-It takes the given index to delete and like [`.put()`](#putb-b-proxylensa-a) returns a lens focused on the root so other operations may be chained.
+It takes the given index to delete and like [`.let()`](#letb-b-proxylensa-a) returns a lens focused on the root so other operations may be chained.

 ```typescript
 lens({ a: [{ b: 'delme' }] }).a.del(0).get() // :: { a: [] }